Accelerated Master of Accounting and Accelerated Master of Science in Taxation

 - Internship in summer after junior year

-- Twelve credits of work in senior year will count towards the graduate degree (only students in the accelerated programs will be permitted to take these classes during their senior year).
+- Twelve credits of coursework in senior year will count towards the graduate degree (only students in the accelerated programs will be permitted to take these classes during their senior year).

-- In the spring semester of the senior year, apply to graduate school.
+- In the spring semester of the senior year, apply to graduate school and select track.

-- In summer after senior year take one graduate course, CPA review course, and CPA exam.
+- In summer after senior year take one graduate course, a CPA review course, and the CPA exam.

 - Complete remaining credits of graduate work in fall semester after senior year.

-The curriculum for the senior year is the same for all tracks (except that students selecting the MAcc-Corporate track before the spring semester of their senior year will take a finance course instead of ACC 643) and includes the following graduate courses in addition to the undergraduate courses needed to complete the undergraduate degree:
+The curriculum for the senior year is the same for all tracks and includes the following graduate courses in addition to the undergraduate courses needed to complete the undergraduate degree:

 Graduate Courses – Fall Semester Senior Year